vsariola/sointu/README.md

   - **A bytecode interpreter written in pure go**.
 It's slightly slower than the hand-written assembly code by sointu compiler, but with this, the tracker is ultraportable and does not need cgo calls.
+  - **Using Sointu as a sync-tracker**.
+Similar to [GNU Rocket](https://github.com/yupferris/gnurocket), but (ab)using the tracker we already have for music.
+We use the Go "rpc" package to send current sync values from the new "sync" opcode + optionally the current fractional row the song is on.
+The syncs are saved every 256th sample (approximately 172 Hz).
+For 4k intro development, the idea is to write a debug version of the intro that merely loads the shader and listens to the RPC messages, and then draws the shader with those as the uniforms.
+Then, during the actual 4k intro, one can get sync the data from Sointu: when using syncs, su_render_song takes two buffer parameters, one for sound, another for syncs.
+These can then be sent to the shader as a uniform float array.
+A track with two voices, triggering an instrument with a single envelope and a slow filter can even be used as a cheap smooth interpolation mechanism, provided the syncs are added to each other in the shader.

 Future goals
 ------------